metamn/test-scss-media-query/README.md

 ## Solution

 Forget SASS.
+[Too many problems](https://github.com/metamn/test-scss-imports).
 Really.
 It's React time.
-When all these and [more problems](https://github.com/metamn/test-scss-imports) are solved inside the box.
+Where all these and problems are solved automatically, inside the box.

 SASS and BEM were good mates enduring a good couple of years which in tech terms is an age.
-Time to move to Javascript: http://metamn.io/beat/on-old-and-new-stacks/
+Time to move on to Javascript: http://metamn.io/beat/on-old-and-new-stacks/

 ## Tests